 Building Connections: An Empowerment Support Group for Women of Color

 A semi-structured group that will explore topics relevant to college women of color.
 The overall aim of the group is to offer support and space for members to explore relevant experiences, learn from each other, and move toward increasing empowerment in their own lives.
 The group is OPEN, meaning that any student who identifies as a woman of color is welcome to drop in to any or all of the sessions.

 Topics that may be addressed include dating, negotiating romantic relationships, body image, intersecting identities, and microaggressions.
-Building Connections: An Empowerment Support Group will meet every other Tuesday at 4pm, beginning on February 5.
+Building Connections: An Empowerment Support Group will meet every week, time and start date TBD.
 Location Eliot 117.